 The objective of this course is to learn how Building Information Modeling (BIM) can bring different disciplines together in a coordinated way to facilitate the design of a building.
 The course will build on the CAD skills learned in Construction CAD I to develop a more complex commercial BIM project that includes Architecture, MEP services and structural systems.
 Students will learn various AEC concepts and terms as well as how to organize a set of construction documents.

-Construction Materials and Methods I
+Construction Material and Methods I

 Students study soil, aggregate, Portland cement concrete, asphalt cement concrete and wood products used for construction.
 Laboratory work focuses on testing soil, aggregates and Portland cement concrete.
 ASTM standards are used in all testing.
 Students also test mortar using ASTM standards and follow building codes for framing construction.
 Students will engage in hands-on lab activities.